 *Please note that based on the guidelines from the CDC and Commonwealth of Massachusetts that changes to the Connections program may occur.

 The Office of Multicultural and First-Generation Student Support provides ongoing opportunities for student engagement as well as student success workshops on various topics, including internships and résumé writing.
 Students are expected to attend to ensure they are supported throughout their transition to Clark.

-* U.S. citizens, DACA recipients, permanent residents, and undocumented students are all encouraged to apply.
-International students are encouraged to participate in the International Student Orientation, through the Office of International Students and Scholars.
-If you are unsure which is right for you, feel free to contact Susannah Marcucci.
+* U.S. citizens, DACA recipients, permanent residents, and undocumented students are encouraged to apply.
+We urge international students to participate in the International Student Orientation, sponsored by the Office of International Students and Scholars.
+If you are unsure which is right for you, feel free to contact the International Center.